 They all sense that things are changing, and fear and unease permeate the Glade.
 Thomas and Teresa are either their only hope, or a sure sign of their imminent destruction.

 Evaluation: Once you get used to the slang and the set-up of the Glade, this book becomes a fast-paced heart-thumper that draws you into its alternative world.
 With the focus on a group of young, scared kids trying to act tough (some more successfully than others), I found my “maternal” instincts kicking into gear, fretting over the predicament of these teens, and sympathizing with the expression of their hopes and dreams and fears.
 The mystery of why the boys were there and what happened to their memories keeps you reading, and the scary scenes as they run the maze and fight the Grievers keeps your pulse racing.

 The book is marketed for young adults, and I see no problem there.
 From the very beginning, Thomas is fixated on the positive goal of getting out, rather than dwelling on the impotency, despair, and cruelty of his situation.
 Instead of curse words, slangy euphemistic substitutes are used.
 Hormones seem to have passed these boys by, so there are only non-sexual thrills and chills.
-I enjoyed reading this book, and will undoubtedly read the sequel when it comes out.
+I enjoyed reading this book, and will undoubtedly read the sequel.

 Published by Delacorte Press, 2009